According to other family members, Forrester returned from the First World War and then deserted his family and simply disappeared.

-If you should know any more information about George, it would be most helpful to myself and other researchers, if you were to write with as many details that you can provide.
-I am sure that George would be pleased to see you taking an interest in his family history.
+If you should know any more information about Mary, it would be most helpful to myself and other researchers, if you were to write with as many details that you can provide.
+I am sure that Mary would be pleased to see you taking an interest in her family history.

 A 60-year-old woman was fatally injured when struck by a train at Bindha level crossing, near the COD Cannery, Northgate, at 6.40 am yesterday.
 She was Mrs. Bessie Short, of Mein Street, Spring Hill.
 Mrs, Short, who received severe head and internal injuries, died at the Brisbane General Hospital at 9.30 am.